Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 		-modChainsawTemperedFrame3 =
 			75% increase in degradation max and lower degradation per use

 	4. All added into the recipes, progression tables and loot tables.

+	5. Adds in Elucidus Impact Wrench